 - Exotic hardwoods such as IPE require coatings that are able to penetrate into their very dense cellular structure.
 Make sure to buy a brand of stain that is specifically designed for these wood types.

 Just because a deck is new and free of dirt and old coatings does not mean it is ready to be stained.
 All new decking should be prepped to remove the mill glaze.
 This allows the stain to penetrate.
 This can be accomplished with a deck cleaner and deck brightener.

 More Stain is Better:

 Very common mistake here.
 Homeowners believe that if they apply another coating or two that the stains performance will increase.
 It is actually the exact opposite or less is better.
-In general you want to apply as much stain as the deck allows to absorb into the wood.
+In general, you want to apply as much stain as the deck allows to absorb into the wood.
 Coatings that are over applied will film "on top" of the surface instead of "in" the surface.
 Film forming coatings are much more prone to peeling and wearing.

 Poor Quality Brand of Decking Stain:

 There are many deck stains available today but one thing is certain, they are not all created equal.
 Do some research online for deck stain and reviews.
 You will find that many of the different stains brands have a history of failure and poor performance.
 Do not believe ridiculous deck warranties either.
-The best deck stains are typically not bought at your local Big Box store but rather online or at your higher end speciality stores and lumber yards.
+The best deck stains are typically not bought at your local Big Box store but rather online or at your higher end specialty stores and lumber yards.

-Penetraing vs. Film Forming Stains:
+Penetrating vs. Film Forming Stains: